prefix-dev/rattler-build/docs/recipe_file.md

 #### Test requirements

 In addition to the runtime requirements, you can specify requirements needed during testing.
-The runtime requirements that you specified in the "run" section described above are automatically included during testing (because the built package is installed like regular).
+The runtime requirements that you specified in the "`run`" section described above are automatically included during testing (because the built package is installed as it regularly would be).

 In the `build` section you can specify additional requirements that are only needed on the build system for cross-compilation (e.g. emulators or compilers).